brittpinder/ios-reference/swift/attributes/README.md

 ### @discardableResult

-When applied to a function that returns a value, `@discardableResult` supresses the compiler warning that arises when the returned value is not used.
+When applied to a function that returns a value, `@discardableResult` suppresses the compiler warning that arises when the returned value is not used.

 For example, the following function removes and returns the odd values from an array of integers.